controllinghand/minbpcreq/MinimumBPCRequirements.md

 * url to the home website
 * home office country location
 * list of nodes with IP or DNS name that produce blocks and location in longitude and latitude
 # II.
-Performance: Demonstrated ability to produce blocks by participation on a test network.
+Performance: Demonstrated ability to produce blocks by participation on a recognized test network.
 * Must miss no more than 5% of blocks over any given 3 day period.
 * If a producer has not produced any blocks within the last 24 hours they are removed from consideration until they have again demonstrated ability to produce blocks via a test network over a 24 hr period.
 # III.
 Security